threefoldtecharchive/info_manual3/wiki/faq/faq.md

 GraphQL and Grid Proxy are hosted by Threefold for everyone to use.

 Note that it is also possible to run your own instance of those tools.

 ***

+### I do not remember the name (Threefold 3bot ID) associated with my seed phrase on the Threefold Connect app.
+Can I recover my TF Connect app account with only the seed phrase and not the name (3bot ID) associated with it?

+If you forgot the name associated with your seed phrase on the TF Connect app, you can always create a new identity (Threefold 3bot ID) and import your wallet using the old seed phrase.

+Since the Connect App is also used for identity and authentication, you need both the name (3bot ID) and seed phrase to fully recover your account.
+The wallet is only linked to the seed phrase and not the name (3bot ID).

+***